Flow Search

 Fluency only relies on the tuple information for correlation, but all these fields are searchable.
 So, where is the magic if it’s so straightforward?

-The magic is that outside of the tuple fields for the global->flow, none of the other fields are defined, never mind required.
+The magic is that outside of the tuple fields for Network Flows page, none of the other fields are defined, never mind required.
 Fluency is a schemeless database.
 This means that when data is parsed, the field names are defined completely by the parser.

 This allows Fluency to be forward compatible with new data content that may appear in logs.
 Only Fluency and Elastic have this capability.
 It allows for searches to be available as soon as the new data is parsed.